nssnveban/FMTUNet/README.md

 ## ⚡ Usage

+You can get the pre-trained model here: https://console.cloud.google.com/storage/browser/vit_models in the folder: vit_models/imagenet21k/

 ### Training & Validation

 The training script integrates both the training loop and periodic validation on the test set.
 To start the training process, simply run: